dylandebaun/gemsnake-reticulations/README.md

 allelle, species
 ... ...
 ```
+**prep_SnaQ_NANUQ.R**
-.R creates the necessary quartet input files for SnaQ and NANUQ
+This script creates the necessary quartet input files for SnaQ and NANUQ

+**SnaQ_run.jl**
+This script runs SnaQ.

+It creates several reticulations, whose results for pseudolikelihood and goodness of fit will be out into a results*.csv file.
+These topologies can then be compared (see Compare the Networks section)

 ## Run NANUQ